art-ch/rail-signalling-info/README.md

 I'm a huge railway fan for as long as I can remember myself.
 My favorite part about railway is signalling.
 When I was small I created pictures of each aspect on a small piece of paper and sadly, with years passing by, lost them.

 Now, that I started to learn web development, I decided to create a unified place for information about railway signalling systems around the world that anyone can access at any time.

+# Side notes

 All info will be taken from third party websites and all links for original sources will be provided.

-# Side note

 I also have an idea to create a quiz tool that would utilize all the info website provides.